-OU Outreach — a Thriving Diverse Continuing Education Enterprise
+A Thriving Diverse Continuing Education Enterprise

 Each year, thousands of individuals in Oklahoma and all over the world take lifelong learning opportunities through OU Outreach.
 Outreach at the University of Oklahoma extends OU's educational resources through more than 30 different program formats, annually offering about 3,000 courses and activities to more than 200,000 nontraditional students in Oklahoma and all over the world.

 The College of Continuing Education is the Outreach arm of the University of Oklahoma.

 CCE is committed to meeting the education and training needs of a wide variety of individuals, organizations, businesses and communities.
 Approximately one-third of participants attend programs held at our residential facility, the Oklahoma Center for Continuing Education (OCCE), in the Thurman J. Forum building, located on the campus of the University of Oklahoma.

 - Public and Community Services